predragf/propas/README.md

 ### Z3 SMT Solver

-  The current version of the PROPAS tool uses Z3 from Microsoft Research as consistency checking engine.
+  The current version of the PROPAS tool uses Z3 \[4] SMT solver and theorem prover from Microsoft Research as consistency checking engine.

 ### Who do I talk to? ###

 For any inquiry please contact the developer: Predrag Filipovikj <predrag.filipovikj@mdh.se>.

+### References

+\[1] Predrag Filipovikj, Guillermo Rodriguez-Navas, Mattias Nyberg, and Cristina Seceleanu.
+2018.
+Automated SMT-based consistency checking of industrial critical requirements.
+SIGAPP Appl.
+Comput.
+Rev. 17, 4 (January 2018), 15-28.
+DOI: https://doi.org/10.1145/3183628.3183630

+\[2] Alur, R., Courcoubetis, C. and Dill, D., 1990, June.
+Model-checking for real-time systems.
+In Logic in Computer Science, 1990.
+LICS'90, Proceedings., Fifth Annual IEEE Symposium on e (pp. 414-425).
+IEEE.

+\[3] Barrett, C., Stump, A. and Tinelli, C., 2010, July.
+The smt-lib standard: Version 2.0.
+In Proceedings of the 8th International Workshop on Satisfiability Modulo Theories (Edinburgh, England) (Vol. 13, p.
+14).

+\[4] De Moura, L. and Bjørner, N., 2008, March.
+Z3: An efficient SMT solver.
+In International conference on Tools and Algorithms for the Construction and Analysis of Systems (pp. 337-340).
+Springer, Berlin, Heidelberg.

+\[]